voltsn/knowledgebase/haskell/mooc/lecture1.md

 - **Garbage-collected**: Haskell has automatic memory management via garbage collection.
 - **Compiled**: Haskell programs are compiled to efficient binaries.

+## Features
+- **High-order-functions**: functions can take functions as arguments.
+- **Anonymous functions / lambdas**: we can define single use helper functions without giving them a name.
+- **Partial application**: A new function can define by giving another function only some of the arguments it needs.
+- **Algebraic datatypes**: A syntax defining defining a datatype that can contain a number of different cases.
+- **Patern matching**: Defining functions based on cases that correspond to our data definitions.
+- **Lists**
+- **Parameterized types**
+- **Type classes**: A form of polymorphism where we can give a function a different implmentation depending on the argument type.

 # Types and expressions
 Almost everything in Haskell is an expression.
 There are no statements like in